-Back pain can be a powerful thing.
-Powerfully painful.
-I’ve been lucky enough to never experience the truly debilitating side of it, but I’ve had a sore back and the occasional twinge, and I can extrapolate from there: back pain sucks.
+Back pain can be a powerfully painful thing.
+I’ve been lucky enough to never experience the truly debilitating side of it, but I’ve had a sore back and the occasional sharp twinge, and I can extrapolate from there: back pain sucks.
 Moreso when it causes you to miss out on work in favor of lying down until it goes away.
 So how can we get rid of it?

 The good news for sufferers of serious back pain is that it can usually be treated at home.
 In fact, do-it-yourself back pain remedies are often more effective than any drug, chiropractic manipulation, or massage.
 Nevertheless, I’ve included some ideas of where to look if you want or think you need professional treatment for back pain.
 Also, please note that the suggestions below are intended to treat acute back pain, not a chronic problem (see the difference at left).